nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 If nghttpx is invoked with ``-s`` option, it operates in HTTP/2 proxy mode.
 The supported protocols in frontend and backend connections are the same in `default mode`_.
-The difference is that this mode acts like forward proxy and assumes the backend is HTTP/1 proxy server (e.g., squid).
+The difference is that this mode acts like forward proxy and assumes the backend is HTTP/1 proxy server (e.g., squid, traffic server).
 So HTTP/1 request must include absolute URI in request line.

 By default, frontend connection is encrypted, this mode is also called secure proxy.
 If nghttpx is linked with spdylay, it supports SPDY